menacit/logging_course/resources/labs/beats/README.md

 should be installed on.
 The Logstash container has an input network listener for Beats configured and exposed via Docker port forwarding to the host network.

-This means that the Logstash receiver can be accessed from the lab system via localhost/127.0.0.1 on port 5044/TCP.
+This means that the Logstash receiver can be accessed from the lab system via localhost (AKA 127.0.0.1) on port 5044/TCP.

 ### No alert notification required
-When setting up alerts in OpenSearch to complete the mandatory and/or meritorious tasks, there is no requirement to enable external notifications (email, Slack, etc.).
+When setting up alerts in OpenSearch to complete the mandatory and/or meritorious tasks, there is no requirement to enable a notification channel (email, Slack, etc.).

 ### Validating configuration file